 Nancy cared for her father for 18 years after her mother died which inspired her to write a memoir about their relationship and journey titled, An Unlikely Gift: Finding Inspiration Caring for My Father with Dementia.
 This was Nancy’s first book and was published in September 2018.
 Nancy’s second book was published in March 2021.
 Get UP!
 Defy Aging with Movement, shares with readers what she’s learned from her patients over the past 28 years and dispels the belief that activity should decline as you age.
 In fact, it is more important than ever.
 Visit here to find out more.
 Purchase this book here.

-A self-described athlete, Nancy continues to stay active playing golf, pickleball, biking as well as exercising regularly.
+A self-described athlete, Nancy continues to stay active playing golf, pickleball, ice hockey, biking, as well as exercising regularly.
 She and her team recently finished second in the USA Hockey Women’s Over-60 National Championships in April, 2022.
 While managing her own injuries along the way she’s had to make some choices, but stopping isn’t one of them.

 “I want you to know how much I appreciate all your special effort, follow-up and coordination to realize my dream.
 Thank you.
 You are a great therapist.”JB